Top 10 Best Student Loan Refinancing Companies (U.S.)

 Earnest

-Fixed APRs range from about 4.29% to 9.89% (with a 0.25% autopay discount), while variable rates range from approximately 5.9% to 9.99% APR.
+Fixed APRs range from about 4.15% to 9.99% (with a 0.25% autopay discount), while variable rates range from approximately 5.88% to 9.99% APR.
 Earnest does not charge origination, application, or prepayment fees.
 To qualify, borrowers typically need a credit score of at least 665 without a cosigner (cosigners are now permitted, requiring a 650+ score).
-Applicants must be U.S. citizens or permanent residents and have completed - or be close to completing - a bachelor's degree or higher.
+Applicants must be U.S. citizens or permanent residents and have completed, or be close to completing, a bachelor's degree or higher.
 Earnest also allows in-school refinancing, letting graduate students refinance existing loans while deferring payments until after graduation.

 Laurel Road (KeyBank)

 The lender is well known for its programs tailored to medical and dental professionals.
-Borrowers in residency or fellowship can refinance and make only $100 monthly payments for up to four years while completing their training.
+Borrowers in residency or fellowship can refinance and make only $100 monthly payments for a residency period of up to 36 months while completing their training.
 Additionally, Laurel Road provides competitive rates and terms for healthcare professionals.
 There are no application or origination fees, and loan terms of up to 20 years help borrowers manage large balances.
 Unlike many fintech lenders, Laurel Road allows cosigner release after a set number of on-time payments, typically 36 months.

 Education Loan Finance (ELFI)

 ELFI, a division of Tennessee-based SouthEast Bank, is a nationwide lender focused solely on student loan refinancing and private student loans.
 It is recognized for offering competitive rates and strong customer service.
-Fixed APRs range from approximately 4.88% to 8.44%, and variable APRs from about 4.86% to 8.24% (with autopay, as of early 2025).
+Fixed APRs range from approximately 4.88% to 8.44%, and variable APRs from about 4.74% to 8.24% with autopay.
 These low rates make ELFI a strong option for borrowers with excellent credit profiles.

 A key advantage of ELFI is its personalized customer support.
 Each borrower is assigned a dedicated student loan advisor to guide them through the process.
-The company charges no fees - no application, origination, or prepayment penalties - and offers various repayment terms of 5, 7, 10, 15, or 20 years.
+The company charges no fees, including no application, origination, or prepayment penalties, and offers various repayment terms of 5, 7, 10, 15, or 20 years.
 ELFI also allows borrowers to refinance high loan balances, with a minimum refinance amount of $10,000 and no stated maximum.
 Additionally, it provides the option to transfer Parent PLUS loans from parents to the child through refinancing.

 To qualify, borrowers generally need a credit score of 680 or higher and a strong income.
 A cosigner can help meet eligibility requirements, though ELFI's underwriting is geared toward creditworthy applicants.
 One downside is that ELFI does not offer a cosigner release program, meaning a cosigner remains on the loan unless it is refinanced again.
 However, there is no limit to how often borrowers can refinance, so a cosigner could be removed through future refinancing if qualifications improve.
 ELFI provides up to 12 months of forbearance for financial hardship, but like all private loans, it does not offer federal-style income-driven repayment plans.
 For borrowers prioritizing low rates and strong customer service, ELFI remains a top choice.